Università Cattolica del Sacro Cuore

 Program Add-On: Pre-Session 2 week Italian Language Course

 Semester students have the option to add an intensive 2 week 3 credit Italian language and culture course that takes place prior to the semester start (for a maximum of 18 US credits over the semester).
 The course meets 5 days per week for a total of 45 hours, and is best suited for students with no prior knowledge of Italian, or those with some basic knowledge.
 Students can also pair this pre-session course with a regular semester Italian language course in order to maximize language learning.
-Please note: students enrolled in this program add-on will arrive in Milan two weeks prior to the start of the regular semester (date TBA).
+Please note: students enrolled in this program add-on will arrive in Milan two weeks prior to the start of the regular semester (February 2, 2025).

 Pre-Departure Calendar